PDF files are one of the most popular formats used for creating and editing online documents.

 Now, when visiting the page, you’ll be able to click on the link and download the file to your computer.

-In this article, you learned how to embed a PDF file in your WordPress website.
+You learned how to upload and embed a PDF file in your WordPress website in this article.

-Leave us a comment and let us know which methods you used to achieve this task.
+Leave us a comment and tell us which methods you used to achieve this task.